 The CTSI Recruitment Innovation Core helps study teams increase participant enrollment for single site and multi-center studies by providing researchers with a variety of recruitment resources.
 It assists researchers at every stage of the recruitment process, from cohort discovery and recruitment planning through informing the community about studies.

 The Pitt+Me Research Recruitment Program is a first-of-its-kind multimedia and digital messaging program designed to engage the public and increase participation in research studies.
-A fundamental component of this program is the Pitt+Me Registry – a database of over 180,000 adult and pediatric participants who have signed up to find out more about local research opportunities.
+A fundamental component of this program is the Pitt+Me Registry – a database of more than 190,000 adult and pediatric participants who have signed up to find out more about local research opportunities.

 ACT is a web-based multi-site tool that helps researchers assess the availability of patient populations at academic medical centers across the United States via self-directed electronic health record searches.
 It helps with cohort discovery to determine study feasibility, study design, and identifying additional sites for a multi-site clinical trial.